Information-Based Approach: Pricing of a Credit Risky Asset in the Presence of Default Time: Introduction

-The paper is organised as follows.
-In Section 2 we recall the definition and the basic properties of the Brownian bridge information process.
-In Section 3 we provide the explicit computation of the compensator of the random time $\tau$, that is, the compensator of the process $H=(\mathbb{I}_{\{\tau\leq t\}}, t\geq 0)$.
-Moreover, by exploiting special properties of the Brownian bridge information process we also give the explicit expression of the compensator of the process $Z\,H$.
+The paper is organized as follows.
+In Section 2, we introduce our model and examine the fundamental properties of our market information process.
+Section 3 is dedicated to specify the pricing formula for a default bond.
+We provide the dynamics of the price process and demonstrate that the price process satisfies a diffusion equation.
+In section 4, we focus on computing the the compensator of the random time $\nu$, which is the compensator of the process $H=(\mathbb{I}_{\{\tau\leq t\}}, t\geq 0)$.
+Additionally, leveraging the special properties of the market information process, we derive the explicit expression of the compensator of the process $Z_T\,H$.